-One of the things a lot of new drivers overlook when they’re just getting started is taxes.
-Taxes as an independent contractor might seem scary, but they’re actually pretty simple.
-Today, we’re going to answer all the questions you may have to make sure you maximize your deductions and minimize your taxes paid.
+One of the things a lot of new rideshare drivers overlook when they’re just getting started is taxes.
+Rideshare taxes as an Uber or Lyft driver might seem scary, but they’re actually pretty simple.
+In this guide, we’re going to answer all the questions you may have to make sure you maximize your deductions and minimize your taxes paid.

 So let’s get started and see how to file your taxes as a rideshare driver.

 Uber and Lyft drivers allow you to have access to your tax summaries on drivers.uber.com.
 The summaries can be downloaded in your driver app by clicking on Account > Tax Info > Tax Form will take you straight to the forms.

 If you haven’t received yours by the end of January, you should reach out to them directly.

 Keep in mind that if you opted to receive your forms in the mail you should get them sometime after February 1st.
 If you haven’t opted in to send your tax summary by mail then you’ll have to settle for the online version.
 Keep in mind for next year that you must opt into this by December 31st to receive a mail copy.
 You’ll just have to uncheck the box for Go-Green since you’re requesting a paper copy.

 If you use the same email for both accounts and deliver for Uber Eats then you’ll receive a combined tax summary of your Uber and Uber Eats income together.
 If you signed up with different emails then you will receive separate tax summaries.

 Since drivers are independent contractors, all that means for your taxes is that you’ll have to file a Schedule C in addition to your 1040.